 La Sagrada Familia, Barcelona

 The famous architect, Antoni Gaudi has influenced Barcelona’s landscape with his whimsical architectural designs which include parks, apartment buildings and churches.
 His most famous architectural gem to visit on a trip to Spain is the unfinished La Sagrada Familia designed in the manner of medieval cathedrals.
-It is totally unique and awe-inspiring and still under construction even after more than 130 years.
+It is totally unique and awe-inspiring and is still under construction even after more than 130 years.
 It is Spain’s most visited monument attracting almost 3 million visitors annually.
 Gaudí devised a temple capable of seating 13,000 people.
 At Gaudi’s death, only the crypt, the apse walls, one portal and one tower had been finished.
 Three more towers were added by 1930, completing the northeast facade.
 The Museu Gaudí, below ground level, includes interesting material on Gaudi’s life as well as models and photos of La Sagrada Família.

 The Alhambra Granada

 Granada was the last Muslim city to fall to the Christians in 1492.
 The Alhambra (translated from Arabic means Red Castle) was built in 1238 and is now a UNESCO World Heritage site.
 It overlooks the city from the top of a hill and is an extensive series of beautiful palaces and gardens.
-It has been described as a fortress, a palace and a city within a city and its architecture is simply dazzling.
+It has been described as a fortress, a palace and a city within a city and its architecture are simply dazzling.
 In the centre of the Alhambra is the immensely large Palace of Charles V, a magnificent example of Spanish Renaissance architecture.
-The complex of buildings called the Nasrid Palaces was the residences of the Kings of Granada.
+The complex of buildings called the Nasrid Palaces was the residence of the Kings of Granada.
 The domed ceiling stands out with its more than 8000 cedar pieces which, with its star pattern, represent the seven heavens.
 Adjacent to the Alhambra is the Generalife which translates as “Garden of Paradise” and is a series of beautifully laid-out gardens containing courtyards, archways, pathways, pools, fountains, waterfalls and flowers.
-Check out the 700 year-old cypress tree.
-The Generalife Gardens are a UNESCO World Heritage site in their own rights.
+Check out the 700-year-old cypress tree.
+The Generalife Gardens are a UNESCO World Heritage site in their own right.
 Inside the Alhambra is the Museo de la Alhambra which has a collection of artifacts relating to the building.